Barcelona in 3 Days: tips, what to see, and much more

 Delve into the art of the Miró Foundation or the National Museum

 Just before lunch, I have two plans to choose from.
-At the top of Montjuic there are two museums quite important in the culture of Barcelona but, as there is not enough time to see both, you should choose the one that best suits your tastes.
+At the top of Montjuic there are two museums quite important in the culture of Barcelona but, as it does not give time to see both, you should choose the one that best suits your tastes.

 • Joan Miró Foundation: this is a museum dedicated to all the work of Joan Miró, the famous painter.
 From the structure of the building to all his paintings and sculptures will transport you to a child's world of fantasy and innocence.
 Undoubtedly an experience for your senses if you like avant-garde art.
 The entrance fee is approximately 15 € and is located halfway between the gardens and the Olympic City.